The official blog of the Lung Institute.

 Alternative Treatment Options:

-Stem Cell Therapy- Although stem cell therapy can still be considered a developing science, it has shown remarkable progress and efficacy in treating COPD and other chronic lung conditions.
-In a practice that is both natural as well as safe, stem cell treatment works in a process of removing blood or bone marrow from a patient, withdrawing its stem cells (natural healing cells) and reinserting them into the body where they can become focused and concentrated within the lungs.
+Cellular Therapy- Although cellular therapy can still be considered a developing science, it has shown remarkable progress and efficacy in treating COPD and other chronic lung conditions.
+In a practice that is both natural as well as safe, cellular therapy works in a process of removing blood from a patient, withdrawing its cells (natural healing cells) and reinserting them into the body where they can become focused and concentrated within the lungs.
 Although this form of treatment is not yet covered by traditional insurance outlets (HMOs, Medicare and Medicaid), due to its recent discovery and application, it has shown substantive promise in its ability to contribute to quality of life, symptom relief and the potential to slow disease progression.

 Interested in our article on COPD Life Expectancy: Knowing Your Options?
 Share your thoughts and comments below.